femboyfin/dbdideas/survivor_perks.md

 ## [Adrenaline](<https://deadbydaylight.wiki.gg/wiki/Adrenaline>) 😷 💪

 - Removed Haste bonus and Exhausted status effect
-  - Lowers the strength level by removing it's secondary effect.
-Also removes one of the stronger feast or famine aspects by making it impossible to use as an Unbreakable & Sprint Burst combo on it's own.
+  - Lowers the strength level by removing its secondary effect.
+Also removes one of the stronger feast or famine aspects by making it impossible to use as an Unbreakable & Sprint Burst combo on its own.

 ## [Aftercare](<https://deadbydaylight.wiki.gg/wiki/Aftercare>) 📉 🗑️